Bootstrapping a significance threshold for periodogram analysis

 In periodogram analysis of data with measurement errors, one must make a critical decision about where to draw the line between what is interpreted as a real signal and what could be just a signature of noise.
 Typically I am analyzing time series measurements of brightnesses of stars with the Fourier transform or the Lomb-Scargle periodogram, and I want to know if the star is varying significantly in brightness or if the measurements are consistent with what we expect for noisy measurements of a constant-brightness source.
 My approach is to consider whether any peaks in the periodogram are tall enough to be exceedingly unlikely to represent noise.
 A periodogram peak must be as tall as the “significance threshold” for me to believe it represents a real signal.

-I go over some of the basics of periodogram analysis in my previous post “How data sampling affects the Fourier transform periodogram”.
+I go over some of the basics of periodogram analysis in my previous post “How data sampling affects the Fourier transform periodogram.”
 The animated periodograms in that post include a line at 4 times the average amplitude in the periodogram as an approximate significance threshold, but careful data analysis should adopt a threshold level that is deliberately chosen to be appropriate for the problem at hand.
-This post will demonstrate how to calculate an appropriate threshold with bootstrap resampling.
+This post will demonstrate how to calculate a statistical threshold with bootstrap resampling.

 Consider the periodogram below of a pulsating white dwarf star observed by NASA’s TESS satellite under the target name TIC 188087204.